po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 # Create an Employee Class

 Part 1 mentioned that Program is a class containing our program’s Main() entry point method.
-C# permits defining multiple classes in a single file, so we *could *put our `Employee` class in Program.cs.
+C# permits defining multiple classes in a single file, so we *could *put our `Employee` class in `Program.cs`.
 But for the sake of code organization we’ll follow the popular convention of defining classes in separate files.

 With that aside, create a new file named *Employe.cs* in the *CatWorx* folder.
 Let’s start by crafting a minimal class: